Did you know that 68% of business leaders feel their cybersecurity risks are increasing? [1]

 Your cybersecurity systems can only help you if they’re up to date!

-Updates and upgrades for solutions like firewalls, anti-malware, web content blockers, and spam filters help protect your network and machines from the newest cyber threats out there.
+Updates and upgrades for solutions like firewalls, anti-malware, web content blockers, and spam filters help protect your network and machines from the newest cyber threats.

-You need to ensure that your employees are aware of and following your cybersecurity policies, while also helping them stay informed about the latest cybersecurity threats.
+You need to ensure that your employees know and follow your cybersecurity policies while also helping them stay informed about the latest cybersecurity threats.

 We recommend regularly educating your employees on cybersecurity practices through online workshops or company-wide group presentations about different policies and local laws, especially emphasizing the impact on their privacy.